phn/pytpm/doc/index.rst

 .. _Distribute: http://packages.python.org/distribute/
 .. _IERS: http://www.iers.org/

-PyTPM is a Python interface to the TPM library, generated using Cython_.
-TPM, `Telescope Pointing Machine`_ , is a C library written by `Jeff Percival`_, for performing coordinate conversions between several astronomical coordinate systems.
-It was designed with the aim of incorporating it into telescope control systems and hence the name.
+PyTPM is a Python interface to the `Telescope Pointing Machine`_ (TPM) C library, generated using Cython_.
+TPM is a C library written by `Jeff Percival`_, for performing coordinate conversions between several astronomical coordinate systems.
+It was designed with the aim of incorporating it into telescope control systems.
 It is used by the `KPNO WIYN observatory`_ and the WHAM_ project for calculating directions to astronomical objects.

-The TPM C source code used here was copied from the astrolib_ project, and addititonal C source files were provided by Jeff Percival.
+The TPM C source code used here was copied from the astrolib_ project, and additional C source files were provided by Jeff Percival.

 In addition to most of the functions, macros, constants and structures defined in TPM, this module also provides a few convenience function in the module ``pytpm.convert``.
-The functions in this module provides a simple interface to performing coordinate conversions.
+The functions in this module provides a simple interface for performing coordinate conversions.

+.. _tpm_manual:

 Proper usage of PyTPM, and TPM, requires familiarity with concepts in astrometry.
 Before any non-trivial use of this module please read